imtayadeway/imtayadeway.github.io/reading-list/index.md

 ### Currently Reading

-- The Golden Man, by Philip K. Dick
 - The Guermantes Way, by Marcel Proust
 - Bleeding Edge, by Thomas Pynchon

 ### 2022

+- [Somewhere at the Edge of the World], by Lauren Withrow
+- The Golden Man, by Philip K. Dick
 - Groucho and Me, by Groucho Marx
 - Piper in the Woods, by Philip K. Dick
 - [New American Best Friend], by Olivia Gatwood